bchesnut19/wifi_connectivity_bot/Readme.txt

 *PLANS(*=critical functionality):*
 **********************************
--Add functionality to update webpage with log files* -Add new documentation for scripts
+-Add functionality to update webpage with log files* -Fix tweet_date_formatter for when only one unit is tweeted
+-Add new documentation for scripts
 -Test to make sure bot functions properly when wifi actually goes down.